alex-toy/darties/README.md

 Here is how the data is modelled according to a star schema :

-- Fact table : Sales.
+- **Sales** : Fact table.
 For a given city, at a given time, for a given product family (ovens, hi-fi systems or video recorders) and in a given store, what were the previsional and real sales, what were the previsional and real turnover and what were the previsional and real groos margin.

 - Dimension tables :

-    - dim1 - description to be done.
-Features : to be done
+    - **product_family** - ovens, hi-fi systems or video recorders.
-    - dim2 - description to be done.
-Features : to be done
+    - **ville** - city.
+Features : description of the city.
-    - dim3 - description to be done.
-Features : to be done
+    - **magasin** - store.
+Features : description of the store.
-    - dim4 - description to be done.
-Features : to be done
+    - **temps** - time.
+Features : description of the time.
-    - dim5 - description to be done.
-Features : to be done
+    - **enseigne** - brand.
+Features : description of the brand.

 <img src="star_schema.png" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />